DANCING PANDAS

 Typical home in Djibouti City

-So many lessons learned travelling in the Horn of Africa!
+So many travel lessons learned during this trip in the Horn of Africa!
 In our opinion, Djibouti is not a destination that we care to return to.
 We are in the process of visiting every country in the world – so as part of our goal we had to come here.
 However, it is not a travel destination that we can recommend.

 Yet, we did learn some very important lessons in the process.
 Most importantly, to always be flexible, to have contingency plans, to communicate any which way that you can and to never give up!